-The Bailey Motorhome is fitted with a fresh water supply system and a waste water system.
+The Bailey motorhome is fitted with a fresh water supply system and a waste water system.
 All water hose used in the system is WRAS (Water Regulation Advisory Scheme) approved non-toxic food quality hose.

-Fresh and Waste water Tanks
+Fresh and Waste Water Tanks

-Both your fresh and waste water tanks are positioned under the floor with the fresh water tank in front of the waste near to the rear axle.
-The drain from the waste water is on the offside of the vehicle near to the skirt, behind the rear wheel.
+In Autograph models both fresh and waste water tanks are positioned under the floor with the fresh water tank in front of the waste near to the rear axle.
 The drain for the fresh water tank is accessed through a hatch in the floor of the vehicle and then the plug can be pulled from the bottom of the tank draining all of the water.
 Both tanks have an inspection cap positioned on the top and accessed through an internal hatch in the floor of the vehicle.